zeromq/zproject/README.md

 zproject has these primary goals:

-* generate files for cross-platform build environments.
+* generate cross-platform build environments.
 * generate CLASS ([ZeroMQ RFC/21](http://rfc.zeromq.org/spec:21)) compliant header and source skeletons for new classes.
 * generate a public header file for your library so it can be easily included by others.
 * generate stubs for man page documentation which uses the comment based approach from CZMQ.